bbauska/UofM-AdvStyling/readme.md

 We will do this with the culmination of a final project.

-When you\'re done with this course, you are going to have one or more pages that you have written yourself.
+When you&apos;re done with this course, you are going to have one or more pages that you have written yourself.

 With the help of a framework that can respond to different screen sizes.

 So, who is this class designed for?
-It\'s really someone who\'s new to responsive design.
-Someone who\'d like to get started and possibly carry on these ideas once their done with the course.
+It&apos;s really someone who&apos;s new to responsive design.
+Someone who&apos;d like to get started and possibly carry on these ideas once their done with the course.

 You will need a general knowledge of HTML and CSS in order to get the most out of this course.
-If you don\'t understand those two concepts, I recommend you go back and get a grasp of them and then come back to us in the responsive class.
+If you don&apos;t understand those two concepts, I recommend you go back and get a grasp of them and then come back to us in the responsive class.
 Again, as with any coding class at all.
 This is a class with people with persistence.
-You\'re going to run into problems.
+You&apos;re going to run into problems.

-This isn\'t a course where you\'re going to read something, take a quiz and you\'re done.
-Instead, we\'re going to be coding, probably failing a little bit, coding, failing some more, then and then hopefully success.
+This isn&apos;t a course where you&apos;re going to read something, take a quiz and you&apos;re done.
+Instead, we&apos;re going to be coding, probably failing a little bit, coding, failing some more, then and then hopefully success.

 So, who am I?
-Well, if you\'re new to one of my courses, I have a PHD in computer science.
-I\'ve been teaching for about two decades, sticking mostly with introductory programming, web design, and artificial intelligence.
+Well, if you&apos;re new to one of my courses, I have a PHD in computer science.
+I&apos;ve been teaching for about two decades, sticking mostly with introductory programming, web design, and artificial intelligence.
 What I really love to do is help students debug.
 Help them to get those general basic ideas down so they can go off and really master some of the more advanced concepts.

-And I understand that it\'s not always about conveying content.
-It\'s about helping you recognize those places where you might run into trouble.
+And I understand that it&apos;s not always about conveying content.
+It&apos;s about helping you recognize those places where you might run into trouble.
 If I can let you know early, it might help you get up over some of those humps.

-So, in this course, we\'re going to have a pretty consistent workload.
+So, in this course, we&apos;re going to have a pretty consistent workload.
-Every week, you\'ll have multiple modules to read.
+Every week, you&apos;ll have multiple modules to read.
 Some of them will be kind of traditional lecture format.
 However, there will be other which I tend to call, "Code with Me".
-These are lectures where I really hope you\'ll sit down and type along with me and make sure you can replicate what I\'m doing.
+These are lectures where I really hope you&apos;ll sit down and type along with me and make sure you can replicate what I&apos;m doing.

-There will be a few weekly readings but there\'ll always be online articles.
-I like to find things that are very pertinent to what\'s going on in web design right now.
+There will be a few weekly readings but there&apos;ll always be online articles.
+I like to find things that are very pertinent to what&apos;s going on in web design right now.

 So how do you succeed in this class?